charach/CppNanoDegree/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+# Game point
+* You can save the max point of the game.(writing file)
+* The wall occured every 2 seconds, and the player should avoid it.(If snake head attached it, then die)

+# Rublic point
+* ReadMe
+* Compiling and testing
+* The project demonstrates an understanding of C++ functions and control structures.
+(All codes)
+* The project reads data from a file and process the data, or the program writes data to a file. (fileIO.cpp, fileIO.h)
+* The project accepts user input and processes the input. (controller.cpp : HandleInput)
+* The project uses Object Oriented Programming techniques.( fileIO.cpp, fileIO.h, wall.cpp, wall.h)
+* Classes use appropriate access specifiers for class members. ( all classes)
+* Class constructors utilize member initialization lists.(wall.cpp, fileIO.cpp and other classes)
+* Classes encapsulate behavior.( wall.cpp, fileIO.cpp)
+* The project uses move semantics to move data, instead of copying it, where possible.(game.cpp : wallVector.push_back(std::move(Wall(grid_width,grid_height,snake.body,wallVector)));)

 ## Dependencies for Running Locally
 * cmake >= 3.7